cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-content-app/create-a-profile.md

 ---
-id: create-profile
+id: create-a-profile
-title: Create Profile
+title: Create a Profile
-slug: /how-to/build-content-app/create-profile
+slug: /how-to/build-content-app/create-a-profile
-sidebar_label: Create Profile
+sidebar_label: Create a Profile
 sidebar_position: 2
-description: How to Build Content app - Create Profile
+description: How to Build Content app - Create a Profile
 ---

 In this section you will learn how to interact with a smart contract to create a profile.
 We sometimes refer to it as a _profile NFT_ and the reason behind it is that, once the profile is created, a NFT will automatically be minted and transferred to the user's wallet.